redis-projects/redis-terraform/README.md

 The zone to which to deploy the vpc's bastion host.
 Should match the zones for the selected **provider**

-For AWS, this should be the same as the zone specified for the cluster

 ##### name

 The name of the network.
 Used to refer to this network while creating a cluster

 ##### private_cidr

 The cidr for the private subnet portion of the vpc.
-This is where the Redis Enterprise nodes will be installed
+This is where the Redis Enterprise nodes will be installed.
+For AWS, multiple regions and zones require different subnets/CIDRs.
+Therefore the private_cidr setting is a plain string for GCP but a map for AWS where the keys are the zones and the values are the CIDRs.

 ##### provider